bytebase/bytebase.com-old/content/blog/how-to-configure-clickhouse-ssl-connection.md

 ### Generate Client Key and Certificate

-From the SSL authentication perspective, Client an Server are equal partners, so you use the same steps as the server to generate client-related SSL files.
+From the SSL authentication perspective, Client and Server are equal partners, so you use the same steps as the server to generate client-related SSL files.

 ```bash
 openssl genrsa -out client.key 2048